-The Hall, all our shops cafés, restaurant, the Estate Office, Coach House, Holiday cottages and several residential properties are heated by a bio-mass boiler fuelled with wood chip, made from waste wood from the estate.
+The Hall, all our shops cafés, restaurant, the estate office, coach house, holiday cottages and several residential properties are heated by a biomass boiler fuelled with wood chip.
+The wood chip is produced from sustainable woodland from the estate.

 We harness solar power with a series of panels on a number of properties around the estate.

 Rain water is collected for use in the gardens and our low-flush loos.

 Natural ventilation and low energy appliances are used wherever we can.